mazairaj/viq-canvas-app/README.md

 Take Home Challenge for VibeIQ

+This project is a simple drawing application built with React, inspired by Excalidraw.
+It allows users to draw on a canvas using a pen/highlighter tool and navigate the canvas with pan and zoom functionality.

+## Features

+- Pen/Highlighter tool
+  - Adjustable color
+  - Adjustable width
+  - Adjustable opacity
+- Canvas navigation

+  - Pan using trackpad or mouse
+  - Zoom in/out using trackpad gestures or mouse wheel

+  2. Open your browser and visit `http://localhost:3000`

+## How to Use

+- Select the pen tool from floating toolbar on the upper left side to start drawing (Selected by default)
+- Use the color picker to change the pen color
+- Adjust the pen width and opacity using the provided controls on the top toolbar
+- You can toggle between drawing shapes and freedrawing by using the buttons on the floating toolbar
+- Pan the canvas by dragging with two fingers on a trackpad or by holding the mouse button and dragging
+- Zoom in/out using pinch gestures on a trackpad or by using the mouse wheel while holding the Ctrl key
+- \*Note: Buttons on the floating toolbar have not yet been configured to perform actions.

+## Code Structure

+The main component of this application is the `Canvas` component, which handles:

+- Drawing functionality (freehand and shapes)
+- Pan and zoom interactions
+- State management for drawing elements

+## Performance Considerations

+- The application uses React hooks like `useCallback` and `useMemo` to optimize performance
+- Drawing operations are optimized to work efficiently with pan and zoom transformations

+## Limitations

+- There is no eraser tool
+- Existing drawings cannot be updated or deleted
+- Currently not enabled for multiple users

+## Future Improvements

+- Implement text input functionality
+- Add an eraser tool
+- Allow editing and deleting of existing drawings
+- Improve touch device support
+- Allow for multiple user editing

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).